Ayan Kumar Bhunia

 categories and sketch distributions.
 Our key contribution is a test-time training paradigm

 that can adapt using just one sketch.
-Since there is no paired photo, we make use of a sketch
+Since there is no paired photo, we make use of a

 raster-vector reconstruction module as a self-supervised auxiliary task.
 To maintain the

-fidelity of the trained cross-modal joint embedding during test-time update, we design a novel
+fidelity of the trained cross-modal joint embedding during test-time update, we design a

-meta-learning based training paradigm to learn a separation between model updates incurred by
+meta-learning based training paradigm to learn a separation between model updates incurred

 this auxiliary task from those off the primary objective of discriminative learning.
-Extensive

 experiments show our model to outperform state-of-the-arts, thanks to the proposed test-time